How to Grow Your Career While You Study The MBA

 - In your MBA assessments, apply the subject concepts to your company, the business challenges they face or a past professional experience.
 This is encouraged at AIB where all assessments are workplace-focused and see students work with real problems to produce real solutions.

 - Update your LinkedIn profile to highlight your MBA studies and share study updates with your network as you go.
-This will broadcast X to a wider audience and enhance your professional credibility.
+This will broadcast your career investment and ambition to a wider audience and enhance your professional credibility.

 - As an AIB student, you’ll be a part of a global network!
 Take advantage of that by connecting with your peers, sharing and seeking career advice and forming study groups.
 Outside of your business school, attend industry events and conferences too.

 - Have a clear vision of the career goals and outcomes you’d like to achieve.
 Set yourself short term goals that you want to achieve while you study, and long-term goals to focus on post-graduation.